Reynaldo Hahn: 1914 to 1929

 At the outbreak of war in 1914 Hahn, who was over the official age limit for conscription, volunteered for the army as a private.
 For most of the war he served as an adjutant's clerk, working near the front, under frequent bombardment.
 When possible he continued to compose, writing music for his regiment, contributing to revues for the troops, and working on two new operas, one based on the Odyssey and the other on The Merchant of Venice.
 He set five verses by Robert Louis Stevenson as a song cycle for children.
 In 1917 he was promoted to corporal as a despatch rider, and in the last year of the war he was posted to the Ministry of War in Paris as a cipher clerk.
 For his wartime services he was awarded the Croix de guerre and appointed to the Legion of Honour.

 When Hahn returned to civilian life, Cortot, director of the newly founded École Normale de Musique de Paris, appointed him professor of interpretation and singing.
 Hahn was known for the high standards he expected of singers, and published articles and a book, Du chant (1921), on interpretation and singing technique.
 In 1919 he met the tenor Guy Ferrant, with whom he began a lifelong and happy personal partnership.
+When singing himself, Hahn was highly regarded performer at the Parisian salons, and was known for his wit in such circles.